Sid1808-dev/PindleAPP/README.md

 Clicking the widget lets you access the  card and you can genererate a new card number to make the payment

 ![rename](https://user-images.githubusercontent.com/60344472/90729685-934ded00-e2e4-11ea-8ab6-02f361849c7c.gif)

+# What works behind the scenes (Backend Algorithm working)

+The transaction data and connection with Banks is made through UPI

+Our System Architecture:
+Two Basic layers of Database
+ 1. Keystore
+ 2. Pindle Library and API

+Freedom to use much more secure protocols than ‘Luhn Algo/Mod-10’ like SHA-1 Fuctions